-After all students at their school have finished their examinations, they can obtain from their school advice from the Board showing their position within their school in the rank order for assessments in each course they studied.
+After all students at a school have finished their examinations, students can obtain from their school or via Students Online advice from the Board showing their rank order within their school for assessments in each course they studied.
 If students consider that their placement in any course is incorrect, they may apply to the school for a review.
 There is no provision for a review of the actual marks awarded for assessment tasks.
 The only matters a school may consider are whether: